Human Arrival and the Demise of Massive Mammals in the Americas

 The old model for human arrival in the lower regions of the Americas envisaged a late migration of people through a 1,500-kilometre-long ice-free corridor which opened up as the great northern ice sheet began to melt and split into two retreating ice sheets, facilitating a southwards movement from eastern Beringia.
 The earliest evidence of humans was thought to come from very distinctive stone tools, including spear points, associated with the ancient Clovis culture, named after the town in New Mexico where they were first found.
 The oldest Clovis artefacts date to only 13,400 years ago, and so such a late arrival of humans seemed to fit quite neatly with the idea of the megafaunal extinctions being caused by overkill, as most massive mammals went extinct at around this time or not long after it.

 On top of this, direct evidence of human hunting of megafaunal species has been found, with Clovis spear points having been discovered in direct association with mastodons, the Columbian mammoth, and yet another relative of modern elephants, the spiral-tusked gomphothere Cuvieronius.
 Furthermore, the very shape of the spear points themselves suggests that they would have been very efficient at dispatching large prey.
+Also, in November 2019, archaeologists in Mexico announced the first discovery of the use of pits to hunt and trap mammoths, which date to around 15,000 years ago.

 However, we now know that this ‘Clovis first’ model is no longer correct.
 To begin with, a recent study has shown that the ice-free corridor in the north could not have acted as a gateway for humans to the south until around 12,600 years ago, as before this the conditions would have been too inhospitable for human survival.
 Also, over recent decades, a body of evidence has been growing for a pre-Clovis human presence in the Americas.